pilotmoon/PopClip-Extensions/README.md

 #### Error handling and debugging

 In general you don't need to worry to much about catching and handling errors.
-If the script throws an error, PopClip simply shows the shakey-'X'.
+If the script throws an error, PopClip simply shows the shaking-'X'.
 Debug output can be viewed in the console as described in [Debug Output](#debug-output).

 #### Asynchronous operations